-White Rose Writersis a website for Christian writers and writing service providers to connect with others in the business.
+White Rose Writersis a website for writers and authors, and writing service providers to connect with others in the business.
 I started the website to help authors promote their work, and we now have talented artists, editors, social media experts and more, who use their natural talents to help authors publish their work.
 Starting this was my service to God’s Kingdom here on Earth through helping writers.

 My Long Term Assignments: